 Neath Union Infirmary

-The infirmary, referred to as the New Graded Infirmary on the 1921 map, had a typical pavilion plan layout with an administrative block at its centre.
+In 1911-12, the union erected an infirmary on Briton Ferry Road, Neath.It was designed by Joseph Cook Rees.
+Referred to as the New Graded Infirmary on the 1921 map (below), the buildngs had a typical pavilion plan layout with an administrative block at their centre.
 Corridors led to the male and female ward blocks at each side.
 A nurses' home stood at the north of the site.
-The infirmary later became the Neath General Hospital which closed in 2003.
-All the buildings have now been demolished.